Indications that summer is here:

 Not everyone can hold it:

-Don’t forget to rent portable bathrooms if outdoor restrooms aren’t an option.
+In an outdoor venue, don’t forget to rent portable bathrooms if outdoor restrooms aren’t an option.

 Make sure you’re allowed: